deepspaceghost/deme/README.md

 INTRODUCTION
 -----------

-Deme is a Discord IM bot and primitive virtual assistant, and an exercise in natural language processing.
+Deme (short for Demeter) is a command line interface (CLI) program, Discord IM bot, and primitive virtual assistant, as well as an exercise in natural language processing.
 Future development will be focused on widening Deme's ability to interact with other parts the internet.

 REQUIREMENTS